×

 If you are thinking about moving to Fukuoka, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Fukuoka can vary greatly depending on the location and size of the property.
 For instance, in the city center, a one-bedroom apartment may cost around 50,000 to 70,000 yen per month, while a three-bedroom apartment may cost between 100,000 to 150,000 yen per month.
 Outside the city center, the cost can be significantly lower, with one-bedroom apartments averaging around 30,000 to 50,000 yen per month and three-bedroom apartments ranging from 60,000 to 100,000 yen per month.
-It's important to note that these are average costs and actual prices can be higher or lower," said one expat in Fukuoka.
+It's important to note that these are average costs and actual prices can be higher or lower," remarked one foreigner who made the move to Fukuoka.

 Should I buy or rent a home in Fukuoka?